ESPhoenix/drMD/README.md

   - **"protein"** : This will select all protein atoms in your system
   - **"water"** : This will select all water molecules in your system
   - **"ions"**: This will select all ions in your system
-  - **"ligands"** : This will select all non-protein, non-water and non-ion atoms in your system
+  - **"ligand"** : This will select all non-protein, non-water and non-ion atoms in your system
   - **"custom"** : This will select all atoms that match the selectionSyntax

 Example use of keywords in the selection dictionary: